 - In the event that a player times out/crashes, the game may be paused by either team during the next freeze time (THE GAME MUST NOT BE PAUSED MID-ROUND).

-- Each team is allowed 1 rehost per match.
-A rehost can be called within the first 30 seconds of the action phase of a round, or before first contact (Gun fight between both teams), resulting in a rehost of that round.
+- Each team is allowed 1 rehost per match (If this doesn't resolve the issue refer to 2.1.2.).
+A rehost can be called within the first 15 seconds of the action phase of a round, or before first contact (Gun fight between both teams), resulting in a rehost of that round.
 In the event of such a rehost, the same sites, operator picks, and 6th picks must be used by both teams.

 If a rehost is called after this point, the round must be played till completion before rehosting.